/* * external links open in new window */

 Plan to be in Buenos Aires on a Sunday just to visit the street market in San Telmo.
 The heart of the market at Plaza Dorrego is focused more on antiques including a row of vendors selling vintage glass seltzer bottles.
 The stalls stretch out into the adjacent streets and eventually, it turns into more of a flea market with vendors selling leather belts, fresh squeezed juice and merchandise centered around Mafalda, a famous Argentinean cartoon character.

-A meal at La Cabrera is life changing.
+Argentina is known for its beef.
+My favorites include Don Julio Parilla in Palermo and for a fun more budget-friendly experience, try happy hour at La Cabrera.
 If you don’t have a reservation at the swanky Palermo parrilla (steakhouse), show up at 7 p.m. for happy hour.
 You will be seated promptly and everything (steak, salad and even wine) is 50% off.
 The only catch is that you must be out before 8 p.m. when they start seating parties with reservations.
 Juicy steaks are served with an array of small sides ranging from pickles to purees.
 Salads are gigantic, service is fast and you can take your bottle of wine to-go.
+For more food suggestions, check out my Buenos Aires Guide.

 The most beautiful bookstore in the world: El Ateneo